leanderseige/steeringwheelarduino/README.md

 As I saw how easy it is to program an Arduino Leonardo I chose to not use the existing binary tools flying around on the internet but to write my own software.
 One needs just a couple of lines to get everything working.

-Just set up Arduino IDE and install the following two libraries:
+Just set up the Arduino IDE and install the following two libraries:
 * ArduinoJoystickLibrary (I installed it from the latest ZIP, https://github.com/MHeironimus/ArduinoJoystickLibrary/wiki)
 * optional: TM1637 Driver (I installed it from within the IDE's library management, https://github.com/AKJ7/TM1637)